Slip and fall accidents can occur anywhere, from the casino to your hotel or apartment parking lot.

 How Does a Slip and Fall Case Work?

-How a slip and fall case works depends on many circumstances, including the availability of evidence and the insurance company’s willingness to settle.
+How a slip and fall case works depend on many circumstances, including the availability of evidence and the insurance company’s willingness to settle.

 Your case may resolve in one of the following ways: